corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 #### Samples

-The number of rays xenko uses to resolve the reflection color.
+The number of rays used to resolve the reflection color.
 Higher values produce less noise, but worse performance.
 The default value is `4`.

 #### Resolution